Environmental issues in Mongolia: Desertification

+Water scarcity

+Mongolia has already consumed more than 40% of the water available.
+Mongolia's glaciers have shed more than a third of their surface area since 1990, and those sitting below 3,600m have lost roughly 70% over the same stretch.
+Permafrost—an enormous natural reservoir locked beneath much of the terrain—has contracted by 34% since the 1970s.
+The consequences are already on display in the capital, where 40% of Ulaanbaatar's residents have no piped water at home and 80% go without municipal sanitation.

+Between 2007 and 2017, drought caused a significant share of Mongolia's rivers, springs, and lakes to dry up or disappear entirely.
+Over that period, 16% of all rivers, 22% of springs, and 28% of lakes and ponds were lost.

 Loss of biodiversity

 Larix sibirica trees experiencing defoliation as a result of Siberian silk moth caterpillars, Terelj National Park.

 Mongolia supports an innate biodiversity, owing to its unique and often undisturbed ecosystems.
 It has some of the last populations of the world's endangered species, and has many species that can only be found within it.
 However, Mongolia's biodiversity is threatened by its growing population and demand for natural resources.
 These pressures bring on activities such as farming, mining, and hunting in previously undisturbed areas.

 Wildlife are hunted and harvested in a variety of ways, including direct use of meat and animal products, and commercial marketing of these animals.
 There are large-scale harvests of both gazelles and fish for commercial use.
 Another phenomenon is the harvest of rare and valuable animals by foreign hunters who carry special licenses.

+Scientist and environmentalist Lkhagvasumberel Tumursukh (1988-2015) fought against miners around the Tost, Tosonbumbi range to protect the environment and preserve the biodiversity of the area.
+After multiple attacks on his life, T. Lkhagvasümberel was found dead in November 2015.

 The Mongolian government has taken steps to address the issue of biodiversity loss.
 As of 2002, there are 11 protected land areas in Mongolia.
 The government has also passed The Mongolian Law on Environmental Protection (1995) which includes ecological training, compensation for environmental damage, economic incentives for environmental protection, and NGO participation in protection.
 Other notable laws include the Mongolian Law on Hunting (1995) that regulates the protection and proper use of hunted animals, The Mongolian Law on Natural Plants (1995) that regulates protection and restoration of plants, and The Law on Water (1995), which protects water reserves and quality.